Czech Brain Ageing Study: Study design

 Participants undergo annual follow-up with clinical evaluations, multimodality brain MRI, comprehensive standardized neuropsychological testing including memory tests aimed to detect early cognitive decline and laboratory examination.
 The APOE, TOMM40 and BDNF genotyping is done at baseline.
 In a subset of participants, CSF and/or amyloid PET is performed.
 The majority of participants also undergo a unique translational, experimental neuropsychological protocol that has been inspired by animal research.
 This protocol consists of various tasks aiming to detect early cognitive and clinical impairment in AD spectrum.

 The strong translational aspect of this approach, which includes the use of the human analogue of the Morris Water Maze, is aimed at the identification of individuals at preclinical and prodromal stage of AD.
 Biological sample bank (DNA, CSF and plasma) matched with the CBAS clinical data is also a part of CBAS.

 From a biological point of view, one aim of CBAS is to biochemically characterize the subjects affected by AD dementia and related memory disorders.
 The search for new biomarkers has expanded in the last years in the attempt to characterize the disease stage and/or predict the disease course.
 The currently accepted view is that single measurement of biomarkers in plasma, serum or cerebrospinal fluid has been shown to be not sufficient per se and must be corroborated with combined biomarker measurements.
 Therefore, there is a focus on expanding the number of measurable biomarkers by including proteins related to the neuronal activity in the CNS, such as neurotrophic factors, enzymes regulating protein expression, and proteins related to neuronal/synaptic function, such as neurofilament light protein, neurogranin and contactin-2.

 International collaboration

-The CBAS team is well established and internationally recognized, and has multiple international collaborations including Massachusetts General Hospital, Harvard University (Boston), the Mayo Clinic (Rochester, MN) and University of South Florida (Tampa, USA), as well as University of Queensland (Brisbane, Australia), Drum Tower Hospital and Nanjing University (Nanjing, China), University of Bonn, University of East Anglia (UK) and Karolinska Institutet (Stockholm, Sweden).
+The CBAS team has multiple international collaborations including Massachusetts General Hospital, Harvard University (Boston), the Mayo Clinic (Rochester, MN) and University of South Florida (Tampa, USA), as well as University of Queensland (Brisbane, Australia), Drum Tower Hospital and Nanjing University (Nanjing, China), University of Bonn, University of East Anglia (UK) and Karolinska Institutet (Stockholm, Sweden).